serverless/components/README.md

 ### Reserved Inputs

-These can not be used as inputs for your Component and are reserved by the CLI:
+These can not be used as inputs for your Component and are reserved by the CLI.
+They can be accessed in your Component within `this.context`.

 * `stage` `--stage`
 * `root` `--root`